Online Matching in Geometric Random Graphs: Technical Steps for the proofs of

 We have already obtained by concentration of Poisson random variables

 Thus,

 Combining this with Lemma \ref{lem:addvertex} terminates the proof of the first equation.
-For the second, we proceed in the same way as in the proof of Lemma \ref{lem:poissonization}, using this time the lower bound on the number of vertices in $\tilde{\mathcal{U}}$ per interval. \(\Box\)
+For the second, we proceed in the same way as in the proof of Lemma \ref{lem:poissonization}: using this time the lower bound on the number of vertices in $\tilde{\mathcal{U}}_k$ per interval, under event $\mathcal{E}_{\mathcal{I}}$, each vertex deletion modifies the length of the matching by at most $\frac{4(\alpha\ln(n))^2}{n}$. \(\Box\)